 Let ladybirds control your garden pests.
 Ladybirds, also known as ladybeetles and ladybugs, are natural controllers of aphids, scale insects and mites which otherwise damage plants.
 You can be sure that if your garden has regular ladybird visitors it will receive a helping hand keeping healt..

 The Leafy Seadragon is excellent at hiding.
 It camouflages itself by blending in with kelp and seaweed.
 It looks just like a piece of waving seaweed with a long tubelike snout, a dorsal fin and leafy appendages.
 It is one of only 2 seadragons in Australian waters, the other being the Weedy Seadr..

 Little Friarbirds live from north Western Australia, across the north of the country, and down the south east all the way to Victoria and South Australia.
 These Friarbirds can be distinguished from other birds as they don’t have the bump on their beak (called a 'casque') that Noisy, Helmeted..

 Little Penguins are also called fairy penguins.
-They are the smallest type of penguin in the world.
+They are the smallest species of penguin in the world.
 They weigh just 1 kg and are only 30–40 cm tall.
 While excellent swimmers, they cannot fly.
 Often they have the same mate for life.
-Both parents feed and care for the young, who leave the ..
+Both parents feed and care for the young, who leave t..